Inn on the Park

 No analysis available

-I looked for direct views of Friday fireworks from the unit or building, not just proximity to fireworks.
-Multiple remarks clearly state you can see the fireworks from the unit/building.
+I looked for direct views of Friday night fireworks from the unit or building, not just proximity to fireworks.
+Multiple remarks support this, including explicit mention of Friday fireworks views from the unit.

 Confidence 70%: Listings repeatedly reference being at the "entrance to Waikiki," at the "mouth of Waikiki," on or near Ala Moana, and across from Fort DeRussy Beach Park, all characteristic of the Hobron/Ena end of Waikiki.